buzinas/animate-on-scroll/README.md

 ### Basic usage

-Include an attribute `aos` in the HTMLElement you want, and the library will animate it when it gets visible.
+Include an attribute `aos` in the HTMLElement you want, and the library will animate it when it gets visible in your page.

 ```html
   <section aos="pulse"></section>